On this page

 • Avoid all contact with animals, including those in tourist sites and national parks, to reduce the potential for bites and scratches that can transmit rabies.

-• If bitten or scratched by an animal, advise the traveller to wash the wound immediately and thoroughly with soap and water and seek medical assistance as soon as possible.
+• Advise traveller that if they are bitten or scratched by an animal, the traveller needs to wash the wound immediately and thoroughly with soap and water and seek medical assistance as soon as possible.

 Jet lag